-- (i) The employer may grant special leave, either with pay or without pay, to an employee for a period as determined by the employer to cover any specific matter approved by the employer, including but not limited to: - (a) leave for victims of family and domestic violence; - (b) leave for engaging in a voluntary emergency management activity; - (c) compassionate leave for employees facing unforeseen circumstances such as injury or terminal illness; or - (d) leave to attend to duties as a member of the Australian Defence Force.

-(ii) Periods of leave without pay-shall not be regarded as service for the purpose of computing entitlements under this Award.
-Such periods of leave without pay shall not however, constitute a break in the employee's continuity of service.
+- (i) The employer may grant special leave, either with pay or without pay, to an employee for a period as determined by the employer to cover any specific matter approved by the employer, including but not limited to: - (a) leave for victims of family and domestic violence; - (b) leave for engaging in a voluntary emergency management activity; - (c) compassionate leave for employees facing unforeseen circumstances such as injury or terminal illness; or - (d) leave to attend to duties as a member of the Australian Defence Force. - (ii) Periods of leave without pay shall not be regarded as service for the purpose of computing entitlements under this Award.
+Such periods of leave without pay shall not however, constitute a break in the employee's continuity of service. - (iii) An employee shall not be entitled to any payment for public holidays during an absence on approved leave without pay.